-Groups to assess What do you know ?
-Summary of data about your service-users and/or staff What do people tell you ?
-Summary of service-user and/or staff feedback What does this mean ?
-Impacts identified from data and feedback (actual and potential) What can you do ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations into consideration the gender of the child. females and 19% by males.
-20% did not answer or preferred not to say.
-10% of responses to the 2020 consultation on admission arrangements were submitted by females and 3% by males.
-87% did not answer or preferred not Sexual orientation n/a to say.
-Marriage and civil partnership n/a Community Cohesion The schools identified for closure are in different planning areas and serve different communities within in the city.
-St Peters Community Primary School has 1% of pupils within the 10% House prices surrounding popular schools can be inflated, due to increased demand on accommodation close to popular schools.
-Parents from some socioeconomic groups are better able to lobby and Can have an implication on the pupils offered a place at these schools as families who cannot afford to move close to oversubscribed schools are unable to obtain a place there.
-Responses to this Consideration of admission arrangements and tie break to remove advantage to families who are in the financial position to move close to popular schools in order to increase chance of obtaining a place.
+Groups to assess What do you know 9 ?
+Summary of data about your service-users and/or staff What do people tell you 10 ?
+Summary of service-user and/or staff feedback What does this mean 11 ?
+Impacts identified from data and feedback (actual and potential) What can you do 12 ?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Marriage and civil partnership 21 n/a Community Cohesion 22 The schools identified in the consultation are in different planning areas and serve different communities within in the city.
+Brunswick Primary School has 2% of pupils within the 10% most deprived areas of Britain and 4% of pupils within the 20% most deprived areas of Britain.
+Goldstone Primary School has 1% of pupils within the 10% most deprived areas of Britain and 13% of pupils within the 20% most deprived areas of Britain and 13% of pupils within the 20% most deprived areas of Britain.
+Patcham Infant School & Stanford Infant Schools have 1% of pupils within House prices surrounding popular schools can be inflated, due to increased demand on accommodation close to popular schools.
+Parents from some socioeconomic groups are better able to lobby and to instigate a cohesive community response to the proposals that may disproportionately influence the decision making about which schools will have their PAN reduced.
+Some communities may not be adequately represented in public meetings or in the responses to the consultation.
+Can have an implication on the pupils offered a place at these schools as families who cannot afford to move close to oversubscribed schools are unable to obtain a place there.
+Responses to this consultation need to be considered based on the content not just quantity of replies as some areas in the city due to the nature of the community will provide significantly more replies and in a variety of ways.
+Consideration of admission arrangements and tie break to remove advantage to families who are in the financial position to move close to popular schools in order to increase chance of obtaining a place.
+Encourage communities in all areas of the city to engage in the consultation process and provide alternative methods for them to respond.
+Take consideration of the impact of any change in PAN may have on a school in relation to the composition of pupil cohorts and their families to promote a comprehensive education offer.